 where $\var(D_i\mid W_i)=E[\tilde{D}_i^2\mid W_i]$ gives the conditional variance of the small-class treatment within schools.
 Since $E[\var(D_i\mid W_i)]=E[E[\tilde{D}_i^2\mid W_i]]=E[\tilde{D}_i^2]$, it follows that we can write the second summand in \cref{eq:fwl_simple} as

 proving the representation of $\beta$ in \cref{eq:simple_angrist}.

 The key fact underlying this derivation is that the residual $\tilde{D}_i$ from the auxiliary regression of the treatment $D_i$ on the other regressors $W_i$ is mean-independent of $W_{i}$.
 By the \ac{FWL} theorem, treatment coefficients like $\beta$ can always be represented as in \cref{eq:fwl_simple} even without this property.
 We next show, however, that the remaining steps in the derivation of \cref{eq:simple_angrist} fail when an additional treatment arm is included.
-This failure can be attributed to the fact that the auxiliary \ac{FWL} regression delivers a treatment residual that is uncorrelated, but not mean-independent of the other regressors, leading to an additional bias term in the expression for the regression coefficient.
+This failure can be attributed to the fact that the auxiliary \ac{FWL} regression delivers a treatment residual that is uncorrelated with---but not mean-independent of---the other regressors.
+The lack of mean independence leads to an additional term in the expression for the regression coefficient.